Carex oshimensis ‘Evergold’

 Zone: 5 – 9

 Description: A slow growing, evergreen perennial grass with a dense, clump-forming habit.
-Narrow leaves with creamy yellow centres edged in green form a pleasing arching fountain shape.
-Insignificant brown flower spikes appear in summer.
+Narrow leaves with creamy yellow centres edged in green form a ground-hugging, arching fountain shape.
+Insignificant brown flower spikes on triangular stems appear in summer.

-Special Notes: A low maintenance grass which also grows well in containers.
-Preference is for moister areas such as beside ponds or in boggy areas.
-Most references place this in at least partial shade but it does well in full sun too.
+Special Notes: Native to the rocky slopes and dry wooded areas of Honshu Island, Japan where it is commonly known as Oshima kan suge.
+A low maintenance, fine-textured grass which tolerates moist areas such as beside ponds but needs good drainage.
+Most references place this in at least partial shade but it does well in full sun with regular water.
 Foliage can be cut back to a low mound in late winter to rejuvenate the leaves.
+Spreads by rhizomes.
+Propagate by division in early spring or autumn.
 Relatively few pests and disease problems.
-Deer resistant.
-Propagate by division in early spring or autumn.
+Deer and rabbit resistant.